flopsreallygotit/HashTable/README.md

 For average hash table enjoyers.

 P.S.
-Check other branches for source code.
+Check other branches for source code. // TODO links for branches

 # Overview

 **Goals of this project:**
-- Investigate hash functions on number of collisions and choose the best of them;
+- Research the properties of hash functions and choose the best of them, depending on collisions number;
-- Implement different types of assembly optimizations to speed up the searching function
+- Implement different types of assembly optimizations to speed up the searching process.

 **Technical parameters:**

 - **CPU**: Intel Core i5 11300H (AVX instructions: AVX-512)
-- **Compiler**: g++
+- **Compiler**: g++ (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0
 - **Table size:** 1009
 - **Keys:** Words of __"The adventures of Sherlock Holmes"__ (*41935* words)
 - **Utilities:** Valgrind, Callgrind, Kcachegring

 P.S.
 During the research, the CPU was not trotled.
-Average room temperature was 21 degrees.
+Average room temperature was 21 degrees. // TODO CPU temps + hists

 # Theory reference